CANARI-sprint/tutorials/README.md

 ## Tutorials Overview

-The first 8 tutorials refer to the [COAst python package](https://british-oceanographic-data-centre.github.io/COAsT/#about).
+The first 8 tutorials refer to the [COAsT python package](https://british-oceanographic-data-centre.github.io/COAsT/#about).
 Expect to find tutorials on:

 - [Basic Data Manipulation](https://github.com/CANARI-sprint/tutorials/blob/main/notebooks/1_basic_manipulation.ipynb): Introduction to data handling using the COAsT package.
 - [Exporting to NetCDF](https://github.com/CANARI-sprint/tutorials/blob/main/notebooks/2_export_to_netcdf.ipynb): Guide on exporting outputs to netCDF format for future use or analysis.